Christingle at church - December 2022...

 At St Michael’s, Christian Values underpin our ethos and vision for our school.

-We follow the Lincolnshire Diocese Scheme of Work for RE which we supplement with the Understanding Christianity unit.
-We have a long term plan which has been started this academic year.
+We follow the Lincolnshire Agreed Syllabus for RE which we further support with their scheme of work for RE and then we also follow the Understanding Christianity scheme.
+We have a long term plan which looks at why we teach aspects following the mantra, why this, why now.
 We hope that our children will grow in knowledge, understanding and faith.

 We also have excellent links with St Michael’s Church, Thorpe-on-the-Hill, and Revd.
 Vaughan leads worship at school – once a month.
 He also visits classrooms and spends time getting to know us and helping us feel confident to ask questions.
-Revd.
-Parrott, our Bishop’s Visitor also leads a monthly worship at school.
+We currently do not have a Bishop’s Visitor but when we do, they lead a monthly worship at school.

 Collective Worship is central to school life...it is the 'heartbeat' for us!
 We are all invited to attend at the start of every day!
 Children tell us that they love it...it's calm...it's fun...it's a safe place to be!
 Much of what happens in Collective Worship underpins our work on spiritual development.
 We have a long term plan where we focus on one of Christian values every half-term and link this to a bible story as well as looking at our value in everyday life.